cbazil114/password-generate/README.md

 ## Assignment Completion

-To make the function writePassword work,
+To make the function writePassword work, we need to fill out the password variable throiugh the generatePassword() function.
+There are a lot of conditions that need to be met.
+*

 ## Screenshot